FHNW-INT/Pizzeria_Reference_Project/README.md

 ### Milestones

-> 🚧: Todo: create a board on github

 1. **Analysis**: Scenario ideation, use case analysis and user story writing.
 2. **Prototype Design**: Creation of wireframe and prototype.